Silverbullet069/til/11ty/11ty-cheatsheet.md

 This is the end of the Data Cascade.

 <!-- TODO: there is limited use for it so I will skip it for now. -->

+## Supplied Data

+- `pkg`: the local project's `package.json` data.
+- `pagination`: you can
+  using the `pagination` key in front matter, this divides data into chunks for multiple output pages.
+- `collections`: lists of all of your content, grouped by tags.
+Use dot notation (i.e. `collections.featuredWork`).
+- `page`: has information about the current page.
+- `eleventy`: contains 11ty-specific data from env vars.

 ## Permalinks